 Our ability to successfully effect our Business Combination is dependent upon the efforts of our officers and directors.
 The role of our officers and directors in the target business, however, cannot presently be ascertained.
 Although some of our officers and directors may remain with the target business in senior management or advisory positions following our Business Combination, it is likely that some or all of the management of the target business will remain in place.
 While we intend to closely scrutinize any individuals we employ after our Business Combination, we cannot assure you that our assessment of these individuals will prove to be correct.
 These individuals may be unfamiliar with the requirements of operating a company regulated by the SEC, which could cause us to have to expend time and resources helping them become familiar with such requirements.
 In addition, the officers and directors of a Business Combination candidate may resign upon completion of our Business Combination.
-The departure of a Business Combination target's officers and directors upon the completion of our Business Combination cannot be ascertained at this time.
+It is currently anticipated that only Thomas Hawkins, Ophir Sternberg, and Roger Meltzer would continue as directors following the Proposed Business Combination, if elected at the Stockholder Meeting.
+The departure of a Business Combination target's officers and directors could negatively impact the operations and profitability of our post-combination business.
+The role of a Business Combination candidate's officers and directors upon the completion of our Business Combination cannot be ascertained at this time.
 Although we contemplate that certain members of a Business Combination candidate's management team will remain associated with the Business Combination candidate following our Business Combination, it is possible that members of the management of a Business Combination candidate will not wish to remain in place.
-The loss of officers and directors could negatively impact the operations and profitability of our post-combination candidate will not wish to remain in place.
-The loss of officers and directors could negatively impact the operations and profitability of our post-combination candidate will not wish to remain in place.
+The loss of officers and directors could negatively impact the operations and profitability of our post-combination business.